Skip to main content

 &code_challenge_method=S256

-• Most secure flow for web and mobile apps
+• Most secure flow for web, mobile, and SPA clients

-• protects against interception attacks using dynamically generated code verifier/challenge pair.
+• protects against code interception attacks using dynamically generated code verifier/challenge pair.

 Client Credentials Flow